sowravhasan/portfolio/README_new.md

 ## 🎨 Design Philosophy

-This portfolio features a modern **Minimalistic Yellow** design theme that represents:
+This portfolio features a modern **Glowing Yellow** design theme that represents:
 - ✨ **Innovation & Creativity** - Cutting-edge design and development approaches
 - 🌟 **Premium Quality** - Professional excellence in every project
 - 🚀 **Performance Focus** - Optimized for speed and user experience